A microscopic Ginzburg--Landau theory and singlet ordering in Sr$_2$RuO$_4$: Theory: Multiband Ginzburg--Landau

 \section{Theory: Multiband Ginzburg--Landau}

 In this section we develop a generic expansion of the free energy in the order parameter close to the critical temperature for a multiband superconductor.
-We initiate the approach for a single-component order parameter in Sec.~\ref{sec:singlecomp} and vindicate it in the low-filling limit in Sec.~\ref{sec:Evaluation}.
-In Sec.~\ref{sec:multicomp} we extend the theory to the case of two nearly degenerate single-component (pseudo-)spin singlet order parameters consistent with the symmetries of a tetragonal lattice.
+We initiate the approach for a general multi-component order parameter on the lattice.
+We vindicate the theory in the case of a single-component $s$-wave order parameter for quadratically dispersing bands, for which we reproduce well-established results~\cite{Gorkov59}.
+Then we consider the case of two nearly degenerate pseudospin singlet order parameter components.